School CEEB Code: 052536

 Q- Can I take two years of a language other than English (LOTE) at another school and get credit towards the “e” requirement?

-A- Yes, you can, but the class has to be from an accredited institution.
-Check with your counselor or the registrar for more details.
+A- Yes, you can, but the class has to be from approved by our records office before taking the class.

 Q- What is the Visual and Performing Art (VPA) requirement?
 Do I have to complete the requirement in the same school year?